timfox456/myresume/Tim-Fox-Resume.md

   * Lead Engineer for AI Startup
   * Used BERT, AlBERT, RoBERTa, and others to extract meaning from legal and technical documents.
+  * Used Generative AI including ChatGPT to generate similar output
   * Used PyTorch (Deep Learning), HuggingFace and SentenceTransformers for transformation
   * Developed AI/ML models for applying transformed vectors to Understand Meaning
   * Extracted features from images and videos using Computer Vision Algorithms